 …we are in a position to reckon up those who were by the apostles instituted bishops in the Churches, and [to demonstrate] the succession of these men to our own times; those who neither taught nor knew of anything like what these [heretics] rave about.
 For if the apostles had known hidden mysteries, which they were in the habit of imparting to “the perfect” apart and privily from the rest, they would have delivered them especially to those to whom they were also committing the Churches themselves.
 For they were desirous that these men should be very perfect and blameless in all things, whom also they were leaving behind as their successors, delivering up their own place of government to these men; which men, if they discharged their functions honestly, would be a great boon [to the Church], but if they should fall away, the direst calamity.

 Note well the argumentation of Irenaeus.
 First, he argues that the apostles took especial care that their successors were “perfect and blameless in all things”, all things, not merely that they were technically orthodox and willing to sign their name on some paper or creed.
 Secondly, he grounds this need on the distinct danger and possibility that “if they should fall away”, the “direst calamity” would result.
 Therefore one’s ability to avoid such calamity depends on their personal perfection, not because they have some charisma given by ordination.

 As such the idea that sheer consecration or ordination would somehow miraculously guarantee the orthodoxy of the official holder was simply not present in his mind.
-The ability of the office holder to teach the correct things is still contingent upon his personal virtue or perfection.
+The ability of the office holder to teach what the apostles would delivered to them is still contingent upon his personal virtue or perfection.

 In addition to personal holiness or perfection, further down the chapter Irenaeus gives us another vital reason why the successors of the apostles are to be adhered to: